GoogleCloudPlatform/anthos-config-management-samples/pre-sync/oci-image-verification/README.md

 # Sample OCI Image Signature Verification with Config Sync

-This sample demonstrates how to verify the image signature of the OCI image that Config Sync is syncing.
+This sample demonstrates how to verify the signature of an OCI image that Config Sync is managing.
+The webhook monitors the configsync.gke.io/image-to-sync annotation on specified RootSync or RepoSync resources, which contains the full URL of the image to sync.
+By comparing the previous and updated values in the admission review request, the webhook can detect if a new image has been introduced, triggering an image verification process.

-For one way of authenticating the image registry, this sample uses the `cosign login` command with a token stored in a Kubernetes secret.
+For one way of authenticating Cosign client to the source image registry, this sample uses the `cosign login` command with a token stored in a Kubernetes secret.
 Token can be expired, user could also build a custom authentication mechanism.

-This sample is implemented in a generic way so that it could be hooked into different types of image verification tools.
-It is implemented as a Kubernetes admission webhook server, which watches the RootSync or RepoSync resources and validates the image URL and digest SHA in the annotation metadata.

-For another example tailored for Cosign integration, please see the example in the Config Sync repository.
+For another example tailored for Cosign library integration, please see the [example] in the Config Sync repository.

 ## Prerequisites